nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![add email success](images/add-remark/add-email.png)

+When the command fails:
+* `add /email nknguyentdn@gmail /index 1`

+`Oops, you did not provide a valid email address.`

+* `add /email nknguyentdn@gmail.com`

+`Oops, you did not provide the index of the contact to add the email to.`

 ### Add link to a contact: `add /link /index`

 You can add a social link to an existing contact.